-Miljan Ždrale, representing the EBRD, said that from the perspective of this bank it is very important to combine efforts and cooperate with companies and state institutions in order to improve the safety and quality of agricultural and food products, and that companies that enter this labelling process will certainly face a new wave of investment.
+Miljan Ždrale, representing the EBRD, said that from the perspective of this bank it is very important to combine efforts and cooperate with companies and state institutions in order to improve the safety and quality of agricultural and food products and that companies that enter this labelling process will certainly face a new wave of investment.

-From the moment of submitting an application to receive the “Serbian Quality” mark, confirmation last a maximum of three months, while the state refunds around 50 per cent of funds required for quality control from the budget.
+From the moment of submitting an application to receive the “Serbian Quality” mark, confirmation lasts a maximum of three months, while the state refunds around 50 per cent of funds required for quality control from the budget.

 Minister Nedimović said that this campaign is “a perfect example of public-private partnership between manufacturers and the state, where we have completely independent quality control”.